Arsenal Regain Top Spot As Man City Stumble In Title Race - UrduPoint

 But the tension mounted as City searched for a second goal and Guardiola was booked for manhandling the fourth official after Erling Haaland's penalty appeal was rejected following Joe Worrall's challenge.

-- Profligate City - City were undone by their profligacy as Haaland's drive hit the bar before the Norway star blazed the rebound over.
+- Profligate City - City were undone by their profligacy as Haaland missed a series of chances before Chris Wood tapped in Morgan Gibbs-White's cross in the 84th minute.

-Haaland missed another chance moments later and Forest made the champions pay with their first shot on target in the 84th minute.
+"We had amazing chances but it's football.
+We have to score," Guardiola said.

-Morgan Gibbs-White fired a low ball across the area and New Zealand striker Chris Wood tapped into an empty net to leave Guardiola stunned.
+"It's one of the best games we played but we dropped two points.
+We should be more aggressive.
+There are many games still to play, we know it."
+Liverpool got back into the hunt for a top four place after ending Newcastle's 17-game unbeaten league run with a 2-0 win at St James' Park.

-Seamus Coleman netted in the 64th minute when Everton's veteran defender hooked over a cross that caught out Leeds keeper Illan Meslier, who left a gap at his near post for the ball to squeeze into the net.
+Seamus Coleman netted in the 64th minute when the veteran Everton defender hooked over a cross that caught out Leeds keeper Illan Meslier, who left a gap at his near post for the ball to squeeze into the net.

 Sean Dyche's side have won two of their three matches since he replaced the sacked Frank Lampard and now sit one point above the bottom three, while managerless Leeds are in 19th place.